pingforhelp/BCA/docs/AI/Overview.md

 > [!info]
 > Ironically this very doc was made by AI.
-I have just added "better/right" examples because the original ones werereferring Software 'Apps' instead AI.

 # Unit-I